 - Be sure to use the ice packs as recommended.

 - It is normal to experience a slight earache or sore throat after surgery.
 There may also be a slight elevation of temperature for 24 to 48 hours.
 If the temperature continues after this period of time, please notify us.

 Hygiene- Cleanliness is a must for a rapid and uncomplicated recovery.

 - The day after surgery, brush as you normally would and begin rinsing with a warm salt water solution (1/2 teaspoon of salt in a glass of warm water) four to five times per day for one week.

 - We do not recommend the use of commercial mouthwashes as they contain alcohol that can irritate the wound.

-- If you were given a syringe to use to help keep the areas clean, begin using it five to six days after surgery with warm water at least twice a day until the holes are closed (usually within three to four weeks).
+- If you were given a syringe to use to help keep the areas clean, begin using it five to six days after surgery.
+Fill it with the warm salt water solution.
+Stick the curved tip slightly in the extraction site and flush it out.
+Do this twice a day for 7-10 days until the tissue starts closing. (usually within three to four weeks).

 - Most surgical discomfort should begin to subside three to four days after surgery.

 - If after three to four days of comfort you begin to have increased pain, throbbing, or earache in the area of surgery, please call our office.